 Please contact me at email@example.com“

 “Hi!
 My name is Nick Lucido (he/him/his).
-I am a fourth year undergraduate Public Health major, from the Bay Area.
+I am an SPH Alumni, from the Bay Area.
 I entered SDSU undeclared and spent a few semesters switching between majors until I found Public Health (the best major)!
 I am a research assistant for the Cancer Disparities and Cancer Communications lab, and have participated in several summer programs.
-I will be pursuing a degree in medicine after I leave SDSU, but will be taking a gap year to study and prepare my application.
+I will be pursuing a degree in medicine, but will be taking a gap year to study and prepare my application.
 Please reach out with any questions or if you would just like to talk!
 I am looking forward to working with you all!

 Please contact me at firstname.lastname@example.org“